 Broadly, however, the main ways in which a company would be valued prior to a merger are:

 Debt free/cash free: This method values the company under the assumption that there’s no cash or debt in the target company at completion.
 The benefit of this valuation is that it makes it easier for the seller to compare offers for the target company.
 However, this isn’t a popular valuation method for buyers since it doesn’t give a very accurate valuation of the business.

 Net asset value: The net asset value (NAV) involves valuing the company using the balance sheet to determine a fair value of the net assets.
 This method takes into account the assets of the business as stated in its audited accounts, minus liabilities to creditors or tax authorities, bank borrowings and redundancy payments due.
 The benefit of this is that it allows consideration of the target’s significant property and other tangible assets.

 Since the buyer will want to confirm the NAV hasn’t changed since the last accounts were drawn up, a second valuation will be done after completion.
 To account for any difference in value, the parties usually agree a price adjustment using completion accounts.
 Although this creates uncertainty for both parties (in terms of the amount that will be paid), it does mean there is an accurate and up-to-date valuation of the target.

 Replacement cost: This method is similar to the net asset value in that the valuation is based on the cost of replacing the target company.
 If the value of the company is its total assets, then this will be the purchase price.
 The buyer could subsequently ask the seller to sell at that price, or it will create a competitor for the same cost.The disadvantage of this method is that it’s hard to value people and ideas, so the method may not be the most accurate.

-Comparative ratios involve using different ratios, such as ‘price-earnings ratio’ (calculated by dividing the company’s share price by its earnings per share) and ‘enterprise-value-to-sales ratio’ (compares the total value, as measured by enterprise value of the company, to its sales) to make a comparison between the target’s value and companies in the same industry.
+Comparative ratios: Comparative ratios involve using different ratios, such as ‘price-earnings ratio’ (calculated by dividing the company’s share price by its earnings per share) and ‘enterprise-value-to-sales ratio’ (compares the total value, as measured by enterprise value of the company, to its sales) to make a comparison between the target’s value and companies in the same industry.

 This method allows an offeror to determine an accurate value of the target, whilst also getting a view of its performance in comparison to competitors in the market.